chadsansing/ouroboros/gm-resources/planning/session-4.md

 Once the PCs have chosen, Zharge unshackles Lighthouse, rips out their staff command badge, and replaces it with an Adjudicator badge and addresses Lightouse instead of the PCs.
 "That one" - pointing at the PCs' Adjudicator - "makes it back to report no matter the cost.
 The rest can die with this heretical project."

 Lighthouse looks at the PCs, spreads their arms as if to apologize, and then sweeps them towards the ramp of the scoop ship as if in invitation.
 "Find Ammit.
 Determine its intent and strength.
 Delay it if possible.
 Report back.
 The *Ghost Shark* is yours.
 See you in 20."

+## What happens next?

+The PCs go into hibernation for nearly a decade before their confrontation with Ammit and the Nine Bows.

+## Rewards

+Recognition of all you've accomplished hits you like a wave on the bridge of the *Ghost Shark*.

+- +1 to up to 2 ops.
+- +1 Voidnetic.
+- +1 rank to a Talent or a new Talent at 3.